jariarkko/arch-model-t/draft-arkko-farrell-arch-model-t.md

 1. Consider first principles in protecting information and systems, rather than following a specific pattern such as protecting information in a particular way or at a particular protocol layer.
 It is necessary to understand what components can be compromised, where interests may or may not be aligned, and what parties have a legitimate role in being a party to a specific information or a control task.

-2. Minimize information passed to others: Information passed to another party in a protocol exchange should be minimized to guard against the potential compromise of that party.
+2. Once you have something, do not pass it onto others without serious consideration: In other words, minimize information passed to others.
+Information passed to another party in a protocol exchange should be minimized to guard against the potential compromise of that party.

 3. Perform end-to-end protection via other parties: Information passed via another party who does not intrinsically need the information to perform its function should be protected end-to-end to its intended recipient.
 This guideline is general, and holds equally for sending TCP/IP packets, TLS connections, or application-layer interactions.
 As {{RFC8546}} notes, it is a useful design rule to avoid "accidental invariance" (the deployment of on-path devices that over-time start to make assumptions about protocols).
 However, it is also a necessary security design rule to avoid "accidental disclosure" where information originally thought to be benign and untapped over-time becomes a significant information leak.
 This guideline can also be applied for different aspects of security, e.g., confidentiality and integrity protection, depending on what the specific need for information is in the other parties.